AGI-10 Press Release

 - An Artificial Intelligence Model that Combines Spatial and Temporal Perception

-Dermot Kerr, Ulrich Nehmzow, Stephen A. Billings
+Dermot Kerr, Ulrich Nehmzow, Stephen A. Billings; video

 Session 7: Visions & Ideas, Chair: Ben Goertzel, 16:00 – 17:10